Vonovia (ETR:VNA) Given a €50.60 Price Target by Nord/LB Analysts

-Vonovia (ETR:VNA) received a €50.60 ($58.84) target price from analysts at Nord/LB in a research note issued on Wednesday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
-Nord/LB’s target price would suggest a potential upside of 4.12% from the stock’s current price.
+Nord/LB set a €50.60 ($58.84) target price on Vonovia (ETR:VNA) in a research report sent to investors on Wednesday morning, Borsen Zeitung reports.
+The firm currently has a neutral rating on the stock.

 Vonovia SE operates as an integrated residential real estate company.
 It operates through four segments: Rental, Value-Add, Recurring Sales, and Development.
 The company offers apartments, property-related services; and value-added services, including maintenance and modernization of properties, craftsmen and residential environment organization, condominium administration, cable TV, metering, electricity and gas supply, and insurances services.